Determining Market Readiness of Finished Cattle

 Rope Fat:

-This fat deposit is unique to heifers and is located from the vaginal area down to the area between the two back legs.
+This fat deposit is unique to heifers and is located from the bottom of the labia down to the area between the two back legs.
 In a finished animal, it will have the appearance of a braided rope.
 When present, it will have the correlation to a low choice quality grade.

 When evaluating the finished characteristics on any animal, it should be noted that some of these characteristics will be less prominent in some breeds vs others.
-For instance, English breeds such as the angus and Holstein crosses will accumulate more fat in their tailheads and briskets than continental breeds.
-Knowing the characteristics of the breed you are raising will assist in making management decisions to best prepare your animals for market.
+For instance, English breeds such as the Angus and Holstein crosses will accumulate more fat in their tailheads and briskets than continental breeds.
+Knowing the characteristics of the breed you are raising will assist in making management decisions to best decide when your animals are ready for market.

 Information in this article was originally shared in the Cornell Small Farms video, "Determining Market Readiness of Finished Cattle" narrated by Dr. Mike Baker, found here: https://www.youtube.com/watch?v=HrF5aCEAI-0&feature=emb_title